 Pytheas is known to have traveled around the entire island of Britain in the mid 4th century BC; however, it is still unclear exactly how much time this took and how much of his journey was spent on the land itself versus on the sea.

 There are numerous references to this epic journey of discovery in later works, but there is no scientific agreement as to the details of Pytheas’ tour of Britain.

 Nonetheless, because of his incredible tour of discovery around the isle, Pytheas is responsible for the first known written mention of the word ”Britain.”

-In his work ”Periplus,” (Greek for circumnavigation) and as it is quoted in Strabo’s Geographica, Pliny’s Natural History and Diodorus of Sicily’s Bibliotheca historica, Pytheas uses the epithet ”Bretannike” (Βρεταννική), which is Greek for ”Britannic.”
+In his work ”Periplus,” (Greek for circumnavigation) and as is quoted in Strabo’s Geographica, Pliny’s Natural History and Diodorus of Sicily’s Bibliotheca historica, Pytheas uses the epithet ”Bretannike” (Βρεταννική), which is Greek for ”Britannic.”

-Etymologically, the term actually isn’t Greek; it is a Greek transliteration of what some of the Celts who lived on the island at the time calling their land: ”Ynys Prydein,” most likely from the Welsh for ”the island of Britain.”
+Etymologically, the term actually isn’t Greek; it is a Greek transliteration of what some of the Celts who lived on the island at the time called their land: ”Ynys Prydein,” most likely from the Welsh for ”the island of Britain.”

 Pytheas also referred to the ”Three corners of Britain”: Kantion, Belerion (Belerium) and Orkas.

 Kantion is what is now known as Kent, the English county in the extreme southeast of Britain.